magomimmo/modern-cljs/doc/tutorial-22.md

 1 failures, 0 errors.
 Tests failed.
 ```

+> NOTE 5: Because of the issue pertaining the interaction between
+> `cljsbuild` and `cljx` plugin we cited above, when you launch the
+> `lein test` task, it only run the CLJ tests.

 The last command executed 7 unit tests on the `convert` function.
 The
 one that failed is the `(convert nil)` which returned an empty string